 But even though the word complexity assessment has replaced the Flesch reading ease, it will be around for a while.
 We’ve just moved the feature into the Insight tab instead.
 Here, you’ll find the score and other insights into your content, such as the word count, reading time, and the prominent words in your text.
 But moving forward, we won’t use this assessment in the readability analysis.

 Available in Yoast SEO Premium

-The word complexity assessment is available from Yoast SEO Premium 18.9.
-Update your plugin now to get this feature!
-And stay tuned for support for more languages in our upcoming updates.
+The word complexity assessment is available from Yoast SEO Premium.
+Be sure to try this feature!
+Stay tuned for support for more languages in our upcoming updates.

-For our users running the free version of Yoast SEO, you will see this assessment in the readability analysis, but the option will be greyed out.
+You will see this assessment in the readability analysis for our users running the free version of Yoast SEO, but the option will be greyed out.
 You should consider upgrading to Yoast SEO Premium to unlock this feature.
-It’s powerful, actionable, and will surely help you in writing excellent content that your users will appreciate.
+It’s powerful, actionable, and will help you write excellent content your users will appreciate.

 Coming up next!

 - Event December 09, 2023 Team Yoast is at Attending, Organizing, Sponsoring WordCamp Ahmedabad 2023!
 Click through to see who will be there, what we will do, and more!
 See where you can find us next »